ZimmermannHH/Marker_Comparison/README.md

 Scripts for in silico PCRs and output created for the comparison of short markers for DNA metabarcoding of sedimentary ancient DNA (sedaDNA).

 Here, I provide the code that was used for the processing, filtering, and analysis of the markers for the paper by [Zimmermann et al.](https://) Assessing the performance of short 18S rDNA markers for environmental DNA metabarcoding of marine protists.
 Environmental DNA (2024).
-LINK - DOI
+DOI: 10.1002/edn3.580

 The code to process the data is explained exemplary in this README and bash scripts are stored in the `scripts` folder of this repository.
 Further data processing, filtering and the analysis of the data was carried out in `R`.
 The R-scripts are part of this repository and the README guides through the order of running them.